olmps/memo/ARCHITECTURE.md

 > These are the only structures that can be accessed (or leaked) to the views due to its constant nature.
 It provides a
 > type-safety when dealing with these cases and if we don't actually leak it, normally what we have is a duplication of
 > this same enumerator behavior in the UI, but less type-safe (or just replicating the exact same behavior).

+#### `isolated_services/`

+Just like a regular [`services`](#services), but as the name states, it should be always completely isolated from any dependency.
+Think of the regular `services` as "impure" business logic, meaning that they need to use external dependencies interfaces, like databases, file system, etcetera, and the `isolated_services` as completely "pure" business logic, as it only requires to know the logic itself and nothing else.

 #### `models/`